 You must obtain written candidate consent for reviews of marking after the publication of results, as with these services, candidates’ marks and subject grades may be lowered.
 Candidates must be informed of this possible outcome and provide their written consent before an application is submitted.

-If you are dissatisfied with the outcome of a review of marking or moderation (RoMM), special consideration or access arrangement request, you may wish to appeal against the decision.
+A centre which is dissatisfied with the outcome of a review of marking or moderation (RoMM), special consideration or access arrangement request, or malpractice determination may wish to appeal against the decision.

-We will allow the head of centre (or designated member of the centre’s senior management team or examinations manager) 30 calendar days from the receipt of the outcome, during which an appeal may be lodged by email to:
+We will allow the head of centre (or designated member of the centre’s senior management team or examinations manager) 30 calendar days from the receipt of the outcome to lodge an appeal.
+Appeals should be sent by email to:

 An application form can be found in the Joint Council for Qualifications document ‘A Guide to the Awarding Bodies’ Appeals Processes’.